zakilive/iot-cloud-riot/README.md

 Positive Cable -> on 5V port of the board
 GND cable -> on GND port of the board

-### Flashing the Sensor Node:
+### Flash the Application Software in Sensor Node:

 Find the USB-port to which the nrf52840dk board has been connected using.
      ```
      sudo ls -l /dev/ttyACM*
      ```

-Move to this directory using Linux GUI in Riot OS examples/temperature_mqttsn folder, right click and find
+Move to this directory using Linux GUI in `examples/temperature_mqttsn` folder of our project directory, right click and find

 > Open in Terminal

-or from any terminal move directly to examples/temperature_mqttsn folder and put this command below:
+or from any terminal move directly to `examples/temperature_mqttsn` folder and put this command below:
 `PORT=/dev/ttyACM1 BOARD=nrf52840dk make term flash PROGRAMMER=openocd`

 Here openocd is needful when normal flash does not work For normal flash:
 `PORT=/dev/ttyACM1 BOARD=nrf52840dk make term flash`

+### Start Application software from nrf52840dk board
 It works as sensor node, so we start the application from here using:
  `start aws_ipv6_address broker_port`
 For our project it is: